dcbradley/dbview/README.md

 ## PHP code blocks

-PHP code blocks may be used to define attribute values.
-They may also appear outside of a DBView object declaration to insert PHP code directly into the PHP that is generated from the DBView file.
+A PHP code block is used to insert code directly into the PHP that is generated from the DBView file.
+This can be done to define attribute values that are more complicated than simple constants.
+It may also be done outside of an object definition to inject supporting code such as function or class definitions.

 PHP code blocks begin with `{` and end with `}`.
 Braces must be balanced within the code block, so that the end of the PHP code block is correctly detected by the DBView compiler.
 The DBView compiler does not attempt to parse the PHP code other than to count opening and closing braces.
 Even braces within comments and strings count.
-If the PHP code contains unbalanced braces, balance them by using a comment.
+If the PHP code contains unbalanced braces, balance them by using braces in a comment.

 When used to define an attribute value, the PHP code should return the desired value.
-The following two attribute definitions are equivalent, one using DBView syntax and one using PHP.
+The following two attribute definitions are equivalent, one using a constant and one using a PHP code block.

+    student.EXAMPLE
       attrname: "This is the value."

       attrname: { return "This is the value."; }

-All attributes become static member functions in the generated PHP code.
-If the function requires arguments, the attribute is declared in the folowing functional style:
+All attributes become static member functions in the generated PHP code, so the above definitions truly are the same.
+In both cases, the value of the attribute can be accessed in PHP as `student_EXAMPLE::attrname()`.

+From within another attribute of the same object, the value of the attribute can be accessed in PHP as `static::attrname()`.
+For examle:

+    student.EXAMPLE
+      attrname: "This is the value."
+      attrname2: { return "attrname is " . static::attrname(); }

+PHP code blocks can also be declared in functional form.
+For attributes that take no arguments, this is just a choice of style, but for attributes that take arguments, it is required.
+The following example defines an attribute that takes two arguments:

+    student.EXAMPLE
       attrname($arg1,$arg2) { return $arg1 . $arg2; }

-If the attribute has a default that was declared with arguments, it is not necessary to define the arguments when overriding it.
+If the attribute has a default that was declared with arguments, then when overriding the attribute it is not necessary to define the arguments explicitly.
 In the following example, the `html_format` attribute is overridden.
-The default definition declares an argument with the name `$value`, so the following code can refer to that argument without explicitly declaring it.
+The default definition of `html_format` (not shown here) declares an argument with the name `$value`, so the following code can refer to that argument without explicitly declaring it.

+    student.EXAMPLE
       html_format: { return str_replace(" ","&nbsp;",$value); }

+That is equivalent to the following statement with an explicit argument definition:

+    student.EXAMPLE
+      html_format($value) { return str_replace(" ","&nbsp;",$value); }

-When used outside of an object declaration, the `php` keyword must precede the code block.
-The following example ensures that a PHP file named `common.php` is loaded so that the functions defined in it may be used:
+A PHP code block can also appear outside of an object declaration.
+In this case, the `php` keyword must precede the code block.
+The following example uses a PHP code block to define a function.

     php {
-      require_once "common.php";
+      function formatSemester($term_id) {
+        # code here to convert $term_id to the form "Fall 2020"
+      }
     }

 ### eval